chunbochu/COMP670.chunbochu.github.io/projects/Othello.md

 **You will only need to work on __one class__**.
 You need to create a new class that implements the `OthelloAI` interface.
 Your class' name *must begin with `OthelloAI_`, followed by your `full_name`.* So, if your name is John Smith, your class should be named `OthelloAI_Johnn_Smith`.
+It must be saved in the `src` folder.

 *Leave everything else as is.
 In particular, do not change the names of